-This form must be submitted with the Real Estate Excise Tax Affidavit (FORM REV 84 0001A) for claims of tax exemption as provided below.
+This form must be submitted with the Real Estate Excise Tax Affidavit (FORM REV 84 0001A for deeded transfers and Form REV 84 0001B for controlling interest transfers) for claims of tax exemption as provided below.
 Completion of this form is required for the types of real property transfers listed in numbers 1-3 below.
 Only the first page of this form needs original signatures.